Zhi-704/Railway-Tracker/realtime_trains/README.md

 This folder provides functionality to retrieve real-time train information from the RealTime Trains API.
 For more information about RealTime Trains API, visit https://www.realtimetrains.co.uk/about/developer/pull/docs/.
 The API is queried using `api.rtt.io/api/v1/json/search/<filter>`.

-## Prerequisites

-Before running this project, ensure you have the following installed:

-- Python 3.6 or later
-- pip (Python package installer)

 ## Installation

 1. Navigate to the project directory: